-This hike on the Crabtree Falls Trail dives through a scenic forest to reach the trail’s main attraction, Crabtree Falls, at just over a mile.
-Climbing from the falls, the hike climbs through a forest filled with mountain laurel, visiting the small cascades of Upper Crabtree Falls and trailing through a creek valley filled with rhododendron, wildflowers and grassy creek banks.
-Trailing just under three miles, the hike scores a whole lot of scenic beauty in a relatively short (and moderately challenging) distance – and the view from the base of Crabtree Falls is simply stunning.
+This hike dives through a beautiful forest to reach the trail’s main attraction, Crabtree Falls, at just over a mile.
+The hike climbs from the falls through a forest filled with mountain laurel, visiting the cascades of another small waterfall and trailing through a valley filled with rhododendron, wildflowers and grassy creek banks.
+The hike scores a whole lot of scenic beauty in a relatively short three miles – and the view from the base of this enormous waterfall is just stunning.

-North Carolina’s Crabtree Falls Trail: the hike
+Crabtree Falls: the hike

-The trail drops elevation steadily, descending through a dense forest canopy of hardwoods, mountain laurel and rhododendron.
+The trail drops elevation steadily, descending through a dense forest canopy of hardwoods, mountain laurel, and rhododendron.
 The hike reaches a fork at .45 mile, veering to the right and continuing the descent.
 The trail meanders through the forest, carving through switchbacks and crossing several sets of rustic stone stairs.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.